Countly/countly-sdk-documentation/test_scenarios/scenario-utils-tests.md

 they should be different.
 They should be 21 chars long.
-They should contain on base64 characters.
+They should contain only base64 characters.